EGI-Federation/documentation/content/en/users/getting-started/communities/dmcc/_index.md

 the component, please see the
 [Access DataHub from a Virtual Machine](../../../tutorials/vm-datahub/) documentation.
-[Access via API](../../../data/management/datahub/api/) is also available and it’s leveraging the integration of the service with EGI Check-in
+[Access via API](../../../data/management/datahub/api/) is also available and it’s leveraging the integration of the service with EGI Check-in.

 In order to access an existing space on EGI DataHub or ask for hosting your data in DataHub please contact our [Helpdesk](https://ggus.eu/).